 Healthy lavender plants look like this.

 Once established, Phenomenal lavender (like all lavenders) is drought-tolerant.
-Unlike most perennials, it performs best in dry to medium, even poor, light soil.
-Excellent drainage and good air circulation are key.
+Surprisingly, it performs best in dry to medium, even poor, light soils.
+However, excellent drainage and good air circulation are key.

 White gravel used as mulch.